-In a global comparison of tungsten projects, the results are thought to be strongly encouraging- among the highest in grade and generally close to surface.
+In a global comparison of tungsten projects, the results from the Fox property are thought to be strongly encouraging- among the highest in grade that is close to surface.
 In addition, positive values of zinc, bismuth, indium, gold and silver also occur that are a potential by-product.